IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-gridlines.md

 <div class="divider--half"></div>

-## $PlatformShort$ Axis Tickmarks Properites
+## $PlatformShort$ Axis Tickmarks Properties

-You can customize how the axis tickmarks are displayed in our $PlatformShor$ chats by setting the following properties:
+You can customize how the axis tickmarks are displayed in our $PlatformShort$ chats by setting the following properties:

 Axis Visuals           | Type    | Property Names                                             | Description
 -----------------------|---------|------------------------------------------------------------|-------------------------